gipplab/pdf-benchmark/doc/documentation.md

     return PDFlist
 ```
 ### Type II (with cropping the PDF file)
-Some tools process the PDF file as a whole, i.e., do not perform page-wise extraction.
-In such cases we need t crop the page from the PDF.
+Some tools process the entire PDF file, i.e., do not perform page-wise extraction.
+In such cases we need to crop the pages from the PDF.
 ```
 def load_data_subset(dir):
     """